 Ok, so 40 is a more "advanced" time of life to be thinking about your retirement plans, but it's by no means too late.
-According to the state pension age calculator on Directgov, you've still got another 27 years before you retire; based on current legislation (and we'd better not rule out that age increasing either).
+According to the Government's state pension age calculator you've still got another 27 years before you are eligible for a State Pension, based on current legislation (and we'd better not rule out that age increasing either).

-Having said that, starting later obviously isn't as good as starting earlier when it comes to saving for your retirement as it doesn't give your money as long a period to grow.
+Having said that, starting later obviously isn't as good as starting earlier when it comes to saving for your retirement, as it doesn't give your money as long to grow.

-The Government places so much importance on private pensions, that all workers (except those on very low incomes) will be automatically enrolled from next year in a pension by their employer.
+The Government places so much importance on private pensions that all workers (except those on very low incomes) will be automatically enrolled in a pension by their employer.
+This process started in 2012 and goes on until 2018

-But that doesn't mean that you have to wait to be enrolled - start now, at the spritely age of 40, to make sure you have a better retirement…
+But, if your employer hasn't reached its staging date yet, that doesn't mean you have to wait to be enrolled - start now, at the spritely age of 40, to make sure you have a more comfortable retirement…

-Think about what you might need/want as a proportion of your salary and think about your current bills as well (and what they might be in 30 years – hopefully you won't have that mortgage, but your energy consumption is likely to be higher).
+Think about what you might need/want as a proportion of your salary, and think about your current bills as well (and what they may be in 30 years – hopefully you won't have that mortgage, but your energy consumption is likely to be higher).

 Once you have a rough figure based on today's prices and your income, you have an income goal to aim for.

-New legislation from April 2011 means that your employer can't terminate your contract when you reach state retirement age – leaving you free to continue in your job for as long as you like (subject to your health and ability to do the job in question).
-That means you don't have to take any income from your pension and you can carry on building your retirement pot for longer as well.
+Legislation from April 2011 means that your employer can't terminate your contract when you reach state retirement age, leaving you free to continue in your job for as long as you like (subject to your health and ability to do the job in question).
+This means you don't have to take any income from your pension and you can carry on building your retirement pot for longer as well.

-Over the course of a lifetime you might collect many things; pensions are no different!
-From previous, long forgotten employers you might have pensions that are still accumulating – do you know what they're worth?
+Over the course of a lifetime you'll probably collect many things, and pensions are no different!
+You might have pensions that are still accumulating from previous, long-forgotten employers – do you know what they're worth?

-You've got two options here, leave the money where it is so you have more flexibility (if this is the case make sure your savings account, cash ISA, or investments are performing competitively – switch them if they're not).
+You've got two options here.
+The first is leave the money where it is so you have more flexibility (if this is the case make sure your savings account, cash ISA or investments are performing competitively – switch them if they're not).
 The other option is to pay surplus savings into your pension.
-You can pay up to a maximum of £255,000 per year into your pension tax free, although this annual allowance is being cut considerably, to £50,000 per year from 6 April 2011.
+You can pay up to a maximum of your annual employment income or £40,000 per year (if less) into your pension and claim income tax relief on this amount.

-You should also consider any debts you have – paying off expensive credit card and overdraft debt in the near term, will free up more money to pay into your pension long term – so prioritise this first (transferring expensive balances onto a top 0% balance transfer credit card is a good idea as well).
+You should also consider any debts you have – paying off expensive credit card and overdraft debt in the near term will free up more money to pay into your pension in the long term – so prioritise this first (transferring expensive balances onto a 0% balance transfer credit card is a good idea as well).

 Look at your mortgage – will the term extend into retirement?
 Can this be reduced so you're mortgage-free earlier?
 Don't sit on the time bomb and expect it to defuse itself – take action.
 Now!

-Your employer's pension scheme is always a good starting point – so find out how much they would contribute if you join the company's pension scheme.
-Saving into a pension is tax-free as contributions are deducted straight from your wages; so, coupled with any employer contributions, this means that you can accumulate a much bigger pot than you could get when investing in normal savings or investment products – even ISAs!
+Your employer's pension scheme is always a good starting point.
+If your firm is already subject to the auto-enrolment rules your employer is required to pay in, unless you have opted out of the scheme.
+Saving into a pension is tax-free as contributions are deducted straight from your wages, so coupled with any employer contributions, this means that you can accumulate a much bigger pot than you could get when investing in normal savings or investment products – even ISAs!
 See this guide for more information.

-You can contribute up to 100% of your earnings into a pension tax-free (subject to the annual allowance of £255,000, which reduces to £50,000 from 6 April 2011 as part of the Government's effort to rake more tax in after the recession); any savings above this are taxed.
+You can contribute up to 100% of your earnings into a pension tax-free (subject to the annual allowance of £40,000) but any savings above this are taxed.

 Save as much as you possibly can into your pension.
 Taking a detailed look at your current finances and budget can really help here.
-Review your outgoings: things like your mortgage (even if it doesn't cost a great deal) to make sure you're repaying debts as cheaply as you can.
+Review your outgoings, even your mortgage (even if it doesn't cost a great deal), to make sure you're repaying debts as cheaply as you can.
 Reviewing your insurance and utilities can save money as well.

 For example, even if you can only free up £50 per month, an extra £50 into your pension would be an extra £16,200 you could contribute to your pension over the next 27 years.
-That's before any investment gains over that period!
+That's before any investment gains or tax relief you may qualify for over that period!

-More and more of us who are approaching retirement are considering using property to help fund our life after work.
-Partly, this is due to spectacular gains in property prices over the past few decades, meaning that lots of us are sitting on pots of cash in the bricks and mortar of our own homes (if we use the Halifax House Price Index as a guide, the average house price 27 years ago, in February 1984, was £31,668.
-In February 2011, this average has skyrocketed by over 400%, to £161,680!).
+More and more of us who are approaching retirement are considering using property to help fund life after work.
+Partly, this is due to spectacular gains in property prices over the past few decades, meaning many homeowners are sitting on pots of cash in the bricks and mortar of their own homes (if we use the Halifax House Price Index as a guide, the average house price 27 years ago, in February 1988, was £50,757.
+In February 2016, this average has skyrocketed by over 300%, to £209,495!).

-When it comes to using your home to fund your retirement, you have two options open to you: to downsize to a smaller house, bungalow or flat, or to take out a lifetime mortgage (or equity release scheme) on your existing house.
+When it comes to using your home to fund your retirement, you have two options open to you: downsize to a smaller house, bungalow or flat, or take out a lifetime mortgage (otherwise known as an equity release scheme) on your existing house.

-Selling up and moving to a smaller property can free up tens, even hundreds of thousands of pounds for your retirement.
-If you own a house worth £300,000 for instance, and you downsize to a bungalow worth £150,000; you've freed £150,000 to put towards your retirement fund.
-Not only does this option release money, it can also mean that you're in a property that's easier to move around, more economical to run – not to mention clean – than the family home where you currently reside.
+Selling up and moving to a smaller property can free up tens or even hundreds of thousands of pounds for your retirement.
+If you own a house worth £300,000 for instance, and you downsize to a bungalow worth £150,000, you've freed £150,000 to put towards your retirement fund.
+Not only does this option release money, but it can also mean that you're in a property that's easier to move around in, and more economical to run – not to mention clean – than the family home where you currently reside.

 However, downsizing will depend on you owning a property big enough to downsize from, as well as your own feelings – you may not want to move from the home you raised your children in.
-If these are concerns you have, maybe a lifetime mortgage, or equity release scheme, might be a way for you to stay in your home, whilst unlocking some money for retirement.
+If these are concerns you have, maybe a lifetime mortgage, or equity release scheme, could be a way for you to stay in your home, while unlocking some money for retirement.

 A lifetime mortgage is basically a type of financial product where you "borrow back" some of the equity, or cash, you have tied up in your home.
-Whilst you are borrowing, interest is charged, although you won't have to make repayments as the lifetime mortgage provider usually gets their money when your house is sold.
+While you are borrowing, interest is charged, although you won't have to make repayments as the lifetime mortgage provider typically gets their money when your house is sold, usually on your death, or if you have leave to go into permanent residential care.

 The advantage of a lifetime mortgage is that you can release money whilst staying in your home (without paying any rent), although it is a complex option and must be considered very carefully as there are considerable risks.

 Finally, when considering your retirement strategy it is best to seek independent financial advice.
-Professional guidance can really help you make sense of the options available to you; as well as setting your mind at rest if there's something you don't understand or are worried about.
+Professional guidance can really help you make sense of the options available to you and can help put your mind at rest if there's something you don't understand or are worried about.

 Learn about your pension options